thenorthstar/HaxBall-Advanced-Penalty-Bot/README.md

 **`checkIfEnoughPlayers() : void`**: A new game is started if there are enough players.
 Of course there should not be game which is currently running.

+**`checkIfEnoughPlayersOOnJoin() : void`**: A new game is started if there are enough players.
+Of course there should not be game which is currently running.
+Is only invoked when a new player joins.

 **`clearAllAvatars() : void`**: Players' score will be shown on their avatars after **room.onGameStart**, **room.onPositionReset** event handlers and elimination, this function is invoked a certain time after the above functions were invoked.
 (3.2)

 **`clear_password(player : playerObject) : void`**: We are getting slowly moving the crucial functions of the **roomObject**.
 And this one is the first of them.
 But how?
 As you can see, this function has a *playerObject* typed argument which checks if the given player is admin or not.
 Of course, a player should not have authorization for setting/removing passwords in room unless they were admin.